yttcs/function-calling-agent/README.md

 ## Barebones function calling agent using the following technology:

-1. Backend: FastAPI, SQL Model, OpenAI completions API, Tavily Search API
+1. Backend: FastAPI, MariaDB, SQL Model, OpenAI completions API, Tavily Search API
-2. Frontend: Jinja2, Bootstrap, FetchAPI
+2. Frontend: Jinja2, JS, HTMX, Bootstrap
-3. Security: Oauth2 with password flow using JWT bearer tokens and a remote MariaDB user identity database hosted on a DigitalOcean VPS.
+3. Security: Oauth2 password grant (ROPC)
+4. Infrastructure: AWS ECS/Fargate and DigitalOcean

 This is a work in progress and it's planned to have multiple updates on a weekly basis.